-Development Consent DA 374-11-00 BMP-RS Section 4. impacts and environmental performance of the development; Section 7 • effectiveness of any management measures (see c above); Section 7 e) a contingency plan to manage any unpredicted impacts and their consequences; Section 6 f) a program to investigate and implement ways to improve the environmental performance of the development over time; Section 5 and 7 g) a protocol for managing and reporting any: • incidents; Section 8.1 • complaints; Section 8.2 non-compliances with statutory requirements; and Section 8.3 exceedances of the impact assessment criteria and/or performance criteria; and Section 8 h) a protocol for periodic review of the plan.
+Development Consent DA 374-11-00 BMP-RS Section g) a protocol for managing and reporting any: • incidents; Section 8.1 • complaints; Section 8.2 non-compliances with statutory requirements; and Section 8.3 exceedances of the impact assessment criteria and/or performance criteria; and Section 8 h) a protocol for periodic review of the plan.
 Section 7.1 Note: The Secretary may waive some of these requirements if they are unnecessary or unwarranted for particular management plans.